45 Truly Fun Things To Do In California

 Fishermans Wharf is a must-see when in San Francisco

-Roam around Fishermans Wharf
+Roam around San Francisco’s Fishermans Wharf

-This is probably one of the most touristy spots in town – but locals seem to love it too, so you may as well go for a walk or to grab a bite of delicious sea food.
+This is probably one of the most touristy spots in town – but locals seem to love it too, so you may as well go for a walk or to grab a bite of delicious seafood.
 It’s the kind of place where street artists like to hang out, to the vibe is very much easygoing.
-It reaches perfection at sunset time, when it is time for a good drink.
+It reaches perfection at sunset time when it is time for a good drink.

 And San Francisco Chinatown

 Love me a good Chinatown – and what a great one this is.
 So much so that exploring this part of town really qualifies as one of the unmissable things to do in California.
-This is the kind of place where you can get a fix for any good Chinese food craving, and get lost in the narrow streets while browsing at shops.
+This is the kind of place where you can get a fix for any good Chinese food cravings and get lost in the narrow streets while browsing shops.

 what to do in california